quickdrawsoftware/docs.quickdrawsoftware.com/docs/jitsi-cfn/jitsi-cfn-8-faq.md

 ### Q: How else can I secure access to my Jitsi deployment?

-A: If all of your users are coming from a known domain, you might be able to use the "Secure Domain" feature of Jitsi, which requires some configuration changes to both Jitsi and Prosody, which can be done via a post-install script.
+A: If you have a list of authorized users and passwords, you might be able to use a Prosody "Secure Domain", which requires you to manually add authorized users/passwords to the Prosody instance on the Meet server in each shard.
+Enabling the Secure Domain feature is available as an option during stack launch.
+After enabling Secure Domain in the stack settings, you can run a command like this on each Meet server to add a user:

+`sudo prosodyctl register <username> meet.example.com <password>`

 Alternately, if you have a wider user base you most likely would want to set up a separate LDAP authentication server, and then tie the Prosody/Jitsi auth into that.
 You also have other options for security - for example if all your users are coming from the same network, it might be easier to just limit access to a confined range of IP's.
 Or, let users handle the security themselves by setting a password on the room once they start a meeting.
 Here's the section of the Jitsi documentation about these options:

 https://jitsi.github.io/handbook/docs/devops-guide/secure-domain

 https://jitsi.github.io/handbook/docs/devops-guide/ldap-authentication

 ### Q: How many people can I put in a single Jitsi room, or on a single bridge or shard?